 Vinyl Shockley is a six-piece band that plays original music inspired by the rhythm and blues of the 50’s, 60’s, and 70’s that came out of Memphis, Muscle Shoals, and New Orleans.
 Ed Shockley was headed in that direction out of the mid-80’s, even before the genre had the name ‘Americana’.
 He had been writing songs that didn’t fit into anything else anyone was doing at the time.
 Over the course of releasing 4 CD’s: vinyl shockley, Wild Hair, Keep Singing and Vinyl Covers, the line-up has changed, but the direction has remained the same.
 As a singer, Shockley has been compared to K’eb Mo and Van Morrison.
 Because he’s a singing drummer, he also gets compared to Levon Helm.
 “Van and Levon are two of my heroes, so be careful how you talk about them” Shockley replied.
 Joining Ed on guitar and as co-writer is Kevin Walsh.

 Ed Shockley has been making music professionally since he was barely a teenager.
 He has spent his adult life writing and recording music with bands as a lead vocalist and drummer.
-At the same time, Ed has recorded and played live supporting dozens and dozens of talented artists.
+At the same time, Ed has recorded and performed live, supporting dozens and dozens of talented artists.

 The blending of their voices, their personalities and their takes on life, mixes itself up into something tangible.
 You’ll feel it when you hear them – like the taste of the salt spray in the air where they live, in three small towns on the Atlantic coast of Delaware.
 Hearty Americana, leathery Country, and bluesy Gospel would come close to describing the sound.
 Visit The Reminders website.